 |

-Read our instructions for
+Read my instructions for

 preparing images for Juried Art Services |